triton-inference-server/server/docs/model_repository.rst

 repository.
 Each version is stored in its own, numerically named, subdirectory where the name of the subdirectory corresponds to the version number of the model.
-The subdirectories that are not numerically named, or that have zero prefix will be ignored.
+The subdirectories that are not numerically named, or have names that start with zero (0) will be ignored.
 Each model configuration specifies a :ref:`version policy
 <section-version-policy>` that controls which of the versions in the
 model repository are made available by Triton at any given time.